 #1 Pick Up After Yourself

 It sounds like something you learned in kindergarten, I know.
-But when I finally reached my breaking point and really looked at the tangled mess around me, I realized that I wasn’t picking up after myself.
+But when I finally reached my breaking point and really looked at the mess around me, I realized that I was NOT picking up after myself.

 Among the plethora of office piles and clutter were:

-- Well-organized 3-ring project binders that weren’t on the shelves where they belonged and lots of papers that belonged in them that only needed punched and placed inside the binder,
+- Well-organized 3-ring project binders that weren’t on the shelves where they belonged and lots of papers that belonged in them that only needed punched and placed inside the binder *face palm*

 Although incredibly frustrated with myself, I decided to set my timer and get the current mess cleaned up.
-Then I made a promise to myself to pick up after myself.
+Then I made a promise to myself to pick up after myself by clearing my desk at the end of every work day.

 #2 One Thing at a Time